Innovative idea aims to give used furniture a new home

 “You’re in a space with people who are in that problem solving and questioning mode so I think that’s a really unique environment—taking advantage of that focused, innovative, creative space where you’re comfortable failing because everyone around you is stumbling.
 Innovation is fundamentally about trying, failing, picking yourself up and trying something new.”

 Do you have a social enterprise or venture idea?
-Register for SeCatalyst’s Social Venture Bootcamp happening at Royal Roads University Feb.
+SeCatalyst’s Social Venture Bootcamp happens at Royal Roads University Feb.
 15-18.
 2018.